egovernment/egovernment.github.io/_how-to/part-a/161-add-new-field-to-form-section.markdown

 **For form sections that are part of a business process:**

 1. Open file `model/<business-process-your-service>/data-forms/<your-form-section>.js`.
-2. Locate the `propertyNames` property and change append new field name to it.
+2. Locate the `propertyNames` property and append new field name to it.

 **For form sections of a nested entity:**

 1. Nested entities can have either one, or many form sections.
 Depending on that, open either:
     - `model/<business-process-your-service>/nested-entities/<your-nested-entity>/data-forms.js`
     - `model/<business-process-your-service>/nested-entities/<your-nested-entity>/data-forms/<your-form-section>.js`
-2. Locate the `propertyNames` property and change append new field name to it.
+2. Locate the `propertyNames` property and append new field name to it.

 ## Example